 In accordance with Texas Labor Code section 21.010, all UT Arlington employees, including faculty, are required to complete training regarding the University's procedures relating to employment discrimination, including its procedures regarding sexual harassment, no later than the 30th day after the date the employee is hired, and to complete supplemental training every two years.
 The University will generate an electronic acknowledgement after each individual completes his/her training, and will retain the acknowledgement in the individual training records of the University.

-- Discrimination against an individual based on gender is not covered by this policy, but is addressed separately in Sexual Harassment, Sexual Misconduct and Consensual Relationships (Procedure 14-1).
-In addition, discrimination against (including harassment of) a student based on the student's gender, sexual orientation, gender identity, and/or gender expression is not covered by this policy, but is addressed separately in Sexual Harassment, Sexual Misconduct and Consensual Relationships (Procedure 14-1). ↩
+- Discrimination against an individual based on gender is not covered by this policy, but is addressed separately in Complaint, Investigation, and Grievance Procedures for Sexual Harassment and Sexual Misconduct (Procedure 14-1).
+In addition, discrimination against (including harassment of) a student based on the student's gender, sexual orientation, gender identity, and/or gender expression is not covered by this policy, but is addressed separately in Complaint, Investigation, and Grievance Procedures for Sexual Harassment and Sexual Misconduct (Procedure 14-1). ↩